Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 - Different entrance animation effects.

-The icon block is a perfect tool to create simple and expressive interfaces using a collection of Font Awesome icons.
+The Icon WordPress block is a perfect tool to create simple and expressive interfaces using a collection of Font Awesome icons.

 - Different types of product and system icons (that generally don’t require extra explanation).